apankrat/notes/fast-case-conversion/README.md

          32           2048     +     1415     =     3463
          16           4096     +      869     =     4965

- That is, reducing the block size to 64 bytes we can compress the table down to 3262 items (**6516 bytes**).
+ That is, reducing the block size to 64 deltas we can compress the table down to 3262 items (**6516 bytes**).
 This is 21% reduction compared to the original of 4122 (or 8244 bytes).